Azure-Samples/active-directory-xamarin-native-v2/README.md

 Once again, this logic is meant to ensure that once the interactive portion of the authentication flow is concluded, the flow goes back to MSAL.

 ### UWP specific considerations
-You can set the `UseCorporateNework` boolean to `true` to benefit from windows integrated authentication (and therefore SSO with the user signed-in with the operating system) if this user is signed-in with an account in a federated Azure AD tenant.
+You can set the `UseCorporateNework` boolean to `true` to benefit from windows integrated authentication (and therefore SSO with the user signed-in with the operating system), if this user is signed-in with an account in a federated Azure AD tenant.
 This leverages WAB (Web Authentication Broker).
 Setting this property to true assumes that the application developer has enabled Windows Integrated Authentication (WIA) in the application.
 For this, in the `Package.appxmanifest` for your UWP application, in the Capabilities tab, enable the following capabilities:
 - Enterprise Authentication
 - Private Networks (Client & Server)
 - Shared User Certificate